-- At 7:47 pm on June 30, we started the Alternative Cooling System of spent fuel pool of Unit 3.
-It is currently under control operation.
-After performance evaluation, we plan to bring to a full operation.
+- At 7:47 pm on June 30, we started the Alternative Cooling System of the spent fuel pool of Unit 3 and conducted the commissioning.
+At 11:00 am on July 1, after the performance evaluation, we have started the full operation of the system.